-5. The Governor may from time to time, by Order in Council, Other diseases may declare any diseases other than those named in the First Schedule First Schedule. hereto to be diseases within the meaning of that Schedule.
+5. The Governor may from time to time, by Order in Council, Other diseases may 25 declare any diseases other than those named in the First Schedule be declared under First Schedule. hereto to be diseases within the meaning of that Schedule.

 6. (1.)
-The Governor may from time to time appoint such In-Appointment of officers. spectors and other officers, with such powers and functions, as he

-20 deems necessary in order to carry out the provisions of this Act.
+The Governor may from time to time appoint such In- Appointment of spectors and other officers, with such powers and functions, as he deems necessary in order to carry out the provisions of this Act.

 (2.)
-All Inspectors and other officers appointed under the Act Existing appoint hereinafter repealed shall be deemed to have been appointed under ments continued.
+All Inspectors and other officers appointed under the Act Existing appointhereinafter repealed shall be deemed to have been appointed under ments continued. this Act.

-7. Every occupier of any orchard shall at all times do whatever Eradication of 25 is necessary in order to eradicate disease from such orchard, and prevent the spread thereof.
+7. Every occupier of any orchard shall at all times do whatever Eradication of is necessary in order to eradicate disease from such orchard, and disease.

+35 prevent the spread thereof.

-8. Every occupier of any orchard in which any disease appears Occupier to give shall, within twenty-four hours after first discovering or becoming notice of any disease. aware of its presence, give written notice thereof to the Secretary
+8. Every occupier of any orchard in which any disease appears Occupier to give shall, within twenty four forty-eight hours after first discovering or notice of any disease. becoming aware of its presence, give written notice thereof to the

-30 for Agriculture, at Wellington.
+Secretary for Agriculture, at Wellington.

-9. If at any time it appears to an Inspector or other authorised Procedure when officer that any disease exists, or has within the preceding three exist in orchard. months existed, in any orchard or amongst the plants there growing, and that in order to eradicate or prevent the spread of such disease 35 such orchard should be declared to be infected, he shall notify the fact to the occupier of such orchard, and also to the Secretary for Agriculture, who shall notify the same to the Minister, whereupon the following provisions shall apply:-
+9. If at any time it appears to an Inspector or other authorised Procedure when officer that any disease exists, or has within the preceding three disease found to exist in orchard. months existed, in any orchard or amongst the plants there growing, and that in order to eradicate or prevent the spread of such disease such orchard should be declared to be infected, he shall notify the 45 fact to the occupier of such orchard, and also to the Secretary for Agriculture, who shall notify the same to the Minister, whereupon the following provisions shall apply:-